TeflonOfJoy/blog.teflonofjoy.com/content/search.it.md

 ---
-title: "Recherche" # in any language you want
+title: "Cerca" # in any language you want
 layout: "search" # is necessary
 # url: "/archive"
 # description: "Description for Search"
-summary: "recherche"
+summary: "cerca"
-placeholder: "Rechercher"
+placeholder: "Cerca"
 ---